Discover more at Wallington

 Find out when Wallington is open, how to get here, the things to see and do and more.

-The Blacketts were a wealthy Newcastle family of mine owners and shipping magnates.
-They bought Wallington as a country retreat, purchasing it from the Fenwick family, with whom they shared a love of parties and Jacobite sympathies.
+The Blacketts were a Newcastle family who built their wealth from lead and coal mines.
+They bought Wallington for its land and as a country retreat from their main home at Anderson Place in Newcastle, purchasing it from the greatly indebted Fenwick family.
 Ten generations of the Blackett and Trevelyan families went on to live here.
 Discover how some of the estate’s key owners shaped the Wallington we know today.

-Sir William Blackett (1657–1705) bought Wallington in 1688 as a country retreat away from the family's main home at Anderson Place, Newcastle.
-He knocked down the unfashionable pele tower and converted the ground floor of the medieval building into cellars.
+Sir William Blackett (1657–1705) bought Wallington in 1689 while Sir John Fenwick was imprisoned in the Tower of London for his part in a Jacobite plot against the new King William III or Orange.
+A few years later Blackett knocked down the unfashionable pele tower and converted the ground floor of the medieval building into cellars.

 The new house was very basic, designed for occasional shooting parties rather than as a permanent home.
 Consisting of four ranges built around an open central courtyard, it would have looked very different to the house we see today.

-Although the Blacketts knocked down the Fenwick house, they continued the Fenwick tradition of hospitality towards their visitors.
-Sir William's son, also named Sir William Blackett (1690–1728) took this tradition to excess and employed six men simply to carry him and his drunken guests to bed after their grand parties.
+Although the Blacketts knocked down old Fenwick tower, they continued the Fenwick tradition of hospitality towards their visitors.
+Sir William's son, also named Sir William Blackett (1690–1728) took this tradition to excess and allegedly employed six men simply to carry him and his drunken guests to bed after their grand parties.

-Much of Wallington as we know it today is down to the vision of Sir Walter Calverley Blackett.
-He had the house completely remodelled, commissioning some of the greatest artisans to transform Wallington into his principal home.
+Much of Wallington as we know it today is down to the vision of Sir Walter Calverley Blackett and –almost certainly – his educated and discerning wife Elizabeth.
+They had the interior of the house completely remodelled, commissioning some of the greatest artisans to transform Wallington into their principal home.

 Corridors were added and a new impressive staircase was created.
-Sir Walter Calverley Blackett was also responsible for the Clock Tower, which dominates Wallington's courtyard.
+Sir Walter Calverley and Lady Blackett were also responsible for the Clock Tower, which dominates Wallington's courtyard.

 He also had the gardens and estate extensively redesigned with pleasure grounds and more trees and he installed many of the water courses and ponds.
 Much of this work is still visible in the East and West Woods.